aman4720/Superset/index.md

 podman ps
 ~~~

-podman: A container management tool similar to Docker.
+**podman**: A container management tool similar to Docker.

-ps: Stands for "process status."
+**ps**: Stands for "process status."
 It shows the status of currently running containers.

 So, in short, this command lists the currently running containers along with their details, such as container IDs, names, and status.